 The annual San Antonio Stock Show and Rodeo is one of the city's biggest events, bringing in over two million visitors per year.
 The event takes place over a few weeks every February, with the final weekend often being the most exciting time to go.
+In 2019, the Stock Show and Rodeo will be held Thursday, February 7 through Sunday, February 24.
 Many of the competitions are in their final stages, which means you’ll get to see the best of the best.

 How to Buy Tickets

 Tickets can be purchased through the rodeo’s website, at the AT&T Center Box Office or by phone at (210) 225-5851.
 If you just want to attend the carnival and not the rodeo, carnival-only tickets are available at any gate.

 How to Decide What to Do at the Carnival